About the Faculty

 Jennifer Thibodeaux, History

-Jessica Walz, General Education
+Jessica Walz, Women's and Gender Studies; General Education

 Akiko Yoshida, Sociology, Anthropology and Criminal Justice